winitzki/scall/tutorial/programming_dhall.md

 ### Identifiers

-Identifiers may contain dash and slash characters; for example, `List/map` and `start-here` are valid identifiers.
+Identifiers may contain dash and slash characters.
+Examples of valid identifiers are `List/map` and `start-here`.

-The slash character is used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
+The slash character is often used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
-However, Dhall does not treat those names specially and does not require that functions working with `List` should have names such as `List/map` or `List/length`.
+However, Dhall does not treat those names specially.
+It is not required that functions working with `List` should have names such as `List/map` or `List/length`.

-Identifiers with dashes can be used, for example, as record field names, as it is sometimes required in configuration files:
+Identifiers with dashes can be used, for example, as record field names, as it is sometimes needed in configuration files:

 ```dhall
 ⊢ { first-name = "John", last-name = "Reynolds" }

 { first-name = "John", last-name = "Reynolds" }
 ```
-(However, identifiers may not _start_ with a dash or a slash character.)
+However, identifiers may not _start_ with a dash or a slash character.

 Identifiers may contain arbitrary characters (even keywords or whitespace) if escaped in backquotes.